 The bright color scheme evokes cleanliness, while the deeper blue over the CTA form draws the eye straight to that part of the page.
 An enticing headline, simple copy that demonstrates the benefit of the product, and relevant imagery combine to make this a highly effective social media landing page.

 Social media landing pages are a vital part of social media campaigns for eCommerce.
 Without them, you’ll be missing out on valuable conversion opportunities.
 The best social media landing pages guide your site, and visitors, through the process step-by-step until they take that desired action.
 In summary, here are my top tips for a great social media landing page:

 - Be creative but don’t overdo it

 - Be consistent in your messaging and branding

 - See what works and adapt accordingly

-If you do all these things consistently and stick with it, you’ll be well on your way to using social marketing and social media landing pages to achieve your eCommerce goals.
+If you do all these things consistently and stick with them, you’ll be well on your way to using social marketing and social media landing pages to achieve your eCommerce goals.